EYDS-CA/api-strapi/README.md

 # Strapi application

-(Strapi)[https://github.com/strapi/strap] is an open source Node.js Headless CMS to easily build customisable APIs.
+[Strapi](https://github.com/strapi/strapi) is an open source Node.js Headless CMS to easily build customisable APIs.
 It lets you manage your content and distribute it anywhere.
 It allows you to securely and privately serve your database of choice from your hosting and server of choice.

 ## Getting started

-- Complete the (Strapi Quickstart tutorial){https://strapi.io/documentation/3.0.0-beta.x/getting-started/quick-start.html#_1-install-strapi-and-create-a-new-project}to get a simple REST API going within 5 minutes.
+- Complete the [Strapi Quickstart tutorial](https://strapi.io/documentation/3.0.0-beta.x/getting-started/quick-start.html#_1-install-strapi-and-create-a-new-project) to get a simple REST API going within 5 minutes.

 ## Requirements